-Mobility of people and goods is a fundamental part of the modern society and generates tremendous economic and social value.
+Mobility of people and availability of goods is a fundamental part of the modern society and generates tremendous economic and social value.
 However, growing transport volumes pose challenges such as climate change, environmental pollution and traffic accidents.

 Research for a sustainable future

 The difficult task we face is to create the potential for sustainable, safe transport systems and, at the same time, increase effectiveness and efficiency.
 Future development cannot be conducted by a single industrial, public or academic actor.
 Mitigating climate impact and reducing risks in the transport sector are serious challenges that require collaboration between various stakeholders, including industry actors and the society as a whole.
-Addressing these challenges is an important part of reaching the the Sustainable Development Goals set by the United Nations.
+Addressing these challenges is an important part of reaching the Sustainable Development Goals set by the United Nations.

 Two universities joining forces

 University of Gothenburg is an integrated part of Area of Advance Transport.
 Together with the university’s core research group of logistics and transport management, there is a wide range of researchers in fields such as applied IT, law, economics, global studies, psychology, marketing, organisation, human geography and chemistry, which complement the research groups at Chalmers.